-questions eventually refer to the same object, the word-five-that-isprinted-at-the-bottom, but the sequence of operations that lead to this object are different in the two tasks.
+questions eventually refer to the same object, the word-five-that-is-printed-at-the-bottom, but the sequence of operations that lead to this object are different in the two tasks.

-object are different in the two tasks.
 The reader will probably agree that it is easier to find the word at the bottom and read it than to find the "five" and report its location.
 The sequence of operations on attributes is important because the attributes which allow the most effective control of figural emphasis are not the same as the attributes to which responses are most easily attached.
 The example illustrates the general rule that it is easy to direct attention by the attribute of location, and easy to control the final response by the attribute of shape.
 It is also easy to control visual attention by the attribute of color (Uleman & Reeves, 1971; von Wright, 1970; Williams, 1966).